Committee members' forum

 After a one year pilot program, Council unanimously decided to have an ongoing Disability Access and Inclusion Advisory Committee in May 2022.

-Expressions of interest to join or continue to be a member of the Disability Access and Inclusion Advisory Committee are now open until 13 June 2022.
+Expressions of interest to join or continue to be a member of the Disability Access and Inclusion Advisory Committee closed on 13 June 2022.

 The Committee is formed of 10 community members with lived experience of disability and two elected Councillors.